Rabbit-Free Brunswick Stew

 - Let the stock cool to room temperature, then refrigerate overnight to let the fat rise to the top and solidify so you can spoon/pull it off easily.
 The stock will be gelatinous.
 Warm it gently to loosen it up before adding to the stew.

 - You should have about 4 quarts of stock.
-You will need 3 for the stew, so freeze the leftover quart of stock for later use in something else.
+You will need 2 to 3 quarts for the stew, so freeze the leftover quart or 2 of stock for later use in something else.

 - In the largest stockpot you have, 10-12 quart or even a Dutch Oven, fry the bacon over medium-high heat until it just starts to crisp.
 Transfer to a large bowl, and set aside.
 Reserve most of the bacon fat in your pan, and with the pan on the burner, add in the chiles.
 Toast the chiles until they just start to smell good, or make your nose tingle, about a minute tops.
 Remove to bowl with the bacon.

 - Season liberally both sides of the short rib chunks with sea salt and pepper.
-Place the beef in the pot, a little at a time as not to crowd the pan because you don't want to steam them and sear off all sides of the beef.
-You just want to brown them, not cook them completely.
+Place the beef in the pot, a little at a time as not to crowd the pan because you don't want to steam them, you want to sear off all sides of the beef (you just want to brown them, not cook them completely.)
 Remove the beef chunks to the bowl with bacon and chiles.
-Set it aside.
+Set aside.

 - With a pair of tongs, remove the short rib chunks to a colander over the bowl you used earlier.
 Be careful, as by this time, the beef will be very tender and may start to fall apart.

-- Remove the bay leaf, celery, chiles, bacon and discard.
+- Remove the bay leaf, celery, chiles, bacon with a slotted spoon, and discard.

 - Return the meat to the pot.
-Add in your carrots, parsnips and potaoes, and stir gently, allowing it to come back to a slow simmer.
+Add in your carrots, parsnips and potatoes, and stir gently, allowing the stew to come back to a slow simmer.
 Simmer gently, uncovered, for at least 25 minutes, or until the carrots, potatoes and parsnips have started to soften.

 - You can either serve immediately or refrigerate for 24 hours, which makes the flavors meld more and makes the overall stew even better.
 Serve hot with a drizzle on the top of each bowl of stew of homemade (or your favorite sore-bought) BBQ sauce, stirring some of it into the stew.